I'm a curious person. I read a lot, I like to explore, and love to figure out to make things.

 I first experimented with this for ‘How to Kill a Vampire’ and the b-side ‘How to Kill a Zombie’.

-While at 1000heads we landed a very interesting opportunity from Royal Mail: How does an unfashionable offering, direct mail, get cut-through in a digitally enamoured world?
+At 1000heads we landed an interesting challenge from The Royal Mail: How does an unfashionable offering, direct mail, get cut-through in a digitally enamoured world?

 To bring post to life, we created Real: The Physical Network.
 The world’s first social network with posts you couldn't simply copy and paste.

-I worked on all aspects of the project - concepting, costing, pitching, booking the space, running the gallery, engaging bloggers, copy writing, photography and social posting.
+I worked on all aspects of the project - concepting, costing, pitching, running the gallery, engaging bloggers, copy writing, photography and social posting.

-At Essence I worked for Google over two years creating a variety of work.
+At Essence I worked for Google creating a variety of work.

 I regularly reedited video to condense TV commercials down for online preroll and banners.
 I also created a number of different banner campaigns to promote the Google Search App.